Here’s a quick question for you:

 Finally, you can download a presentation in high-resolution pdf files to present offline, PowerPoint files, or present straight from the platform user interface as a PowerPoint alternative.

 Unfortunately, Piktochart does not support native video playback on presentations, which rules out interactive video presentations.
+It also does not have version history.

 You could get started right away with Piktochart by signing up for free.